 Default Route: Associate a Routing Rule with this request queue.
 Use Routing Rules to automatically assign new issues submitted to a Request Queue to the correct resource (user, job role, or team), and to the correct project.
 All issues submitted to this queue will be associated with this Routing Rule.
-You must configure Routing Rules before you can associate them with request queue.
+You must configure Routing Rules before they display in the Queue Details section and before you can associate them with request queue.

 If you have multiple queue topics associated with a request queue, we recommend that you associate routing rules with the queue topics instead.
 For more information about creating routing rules, see Create Routing Rules.